Research | Extension | Outreach

 Meet Our Team

-Ken Mix, Ph.D., Associate Professor of Crop and Soil Sciences
+Ken Mix, Ph.D., Program Director & Associate Professor

 Ken is a former vegetable producer from central Indiana.
 He operated a 20 acre commercial produce farm outside of Indianapolis in the 1980’s and 1990’s.
 He currently teaches and has active research in entomology, soil health, crop production and agriculturally related climate and water resources.
 He oversees several projects with graduate students; including multispecies intercropping, variety trials, soil water, climate change and Central Texas fruit crops, novel crops, Soil For Water project in the Hill Country in collaboration with NCAT and more.
 He also oversees the Texas State University Students’ Sustainable Farm.
 He is involved in multiple USDA programs.